nci-hcmi-catalog/portal/api/README.md

 This section details HTTP requests for all endpoints provided by the API service.

-When running on the portal, all these endpoints are found within the `/api` path.
-The URLs given here are relative to this api path.
+There is no default base path for this API when run locally.
+On the HCMI Searchable Catalog portal,the base path is `/api` and all URLs given here are relative to this api path.

 ### Custom Endpoints

+Interactive documentation for custom endpoints is included with the API at the `/docs` path.

 #### 1. CMS Data